Science and technology in Nepal: National Science Technology and Innovation Policy (2019)

-Renumeration and outward mobility
+Remuneration and outward mobility

 University students in Nepal tend to major in STEM fields.
 However, they are leaving Nepal in growing numbers.
 Outbound student mobility increased by 68% from 2012 to 2017 to 49 451 students, 29% (14 445) of whom headed for North America and Western Europe.
 In the 2016/2017 academic year, Nepal was the 13th biggest supplier of international students to the USA.
 Of these, 54% enrolled at US universities at undergraduate level and 34% in graduate programmes.
 The US Chamber of Commerce has estimated the economic contribution of these Nepali students at US$ 369 million.

 Salaries and grants offered by Nepali institutions are insufficient to retain graduates.
 For instance, nearly half of advertised positions at the Nepal Agriculture Research Council remained vacant in 2018.
 The three-year PhD fellowships provided by the University Grant Commission amount to Rs 8,000 (less than US$ 70) per month.

 The Nepalese National Academy of Science and Technology has initiated the Return Scientists, Return Home programme (Farka Hai Farka Baigyanik), to foster ties between the government and the diaspora.
 However, interviews conducted by Osama, Sha and Wickremaisnghe in 2020 suggest that this programme has elicited little response from scientists working abroad.
 The programme has been unable to propose financial incentives, such as support for setting up a laboratory in Nepal, or to offer the diaspora an opportunity to contribute to existing research programmes run by the academy in nanotechnology, biotechnology, molecular research, environmental science and other fields.